maghead/maghead/README.md

     Loading schema objects...
     Creating migration script from diff
     Found 10 schemas to compare.
-        Found schema 'tests\AuthorSchema' to be imported to 'authors' Found schema 'tests\AddressSchema' to be imported to 'addresses' Found schema 'tests\AuthorBookSchema' to be imported to 'author_books' Found schema 'tests\BookSchema' to be imported to 'books' Found schema 'tests\UserSchema' to be imported to 'users' Found schema 'tests\PublisherSchema' to be imported to 'publishers' Found schema 'tests\NameSchema' to be imported to 'names' Found schema 'tests\Wine' to be imported to 'wines' Migration script is generated: db/migrations/20120912_AddUserRoleColumn.php
+        Found schema 'TestApp\AuthorSchema' to be imported to 'authors' Found schema 'TestApp\AddressSchema' to be imported to 'addresses' Found schema 'TestApp\AuthorBookSchema' to be imported to 'author_books' Found schema 'TestApp\BookSchema' to be imported to 'books' Found schema 'TestApp\UserSchema' to be imported to 'users' Found schema 'TestApp\PublisherSchema' to be imported to 'publishers' Found schema 'TestApp\NameSchema' to be imported to 'names' Found schema 'TestApp\Wine' to be imported to 'wines' Migration script is generated: db/migrations/20120912_AddUserRoleColumn.php

 now you can edit your migration script, which is auto-generated: